 All of the comments on that video offered a description of sadness, despair, loss, depression, and even people who felt absolutely hopeless about how they were going to go on without their beloved pet.

 The video offers several coping strategies to help people to deal with the loss of their pet.
 The best advice I think anyone can give is to stay busy and allow time to pass.
 There is just no way to solve how severe the pain is when it first happens.
-We really don’t have any other choice but to bite the bullet and wait it out.
-It’s only after some time has passed that we can begin to calm down and heal.

-It’s Never Your Fault
+Your Pet’s Death is Never Your Fault

 I am always extremely sad when someone says they think their pet’s death was their fault.
 I’m sad for two reasons: one is that I know what that feels like.
 I, too, have had instances where I’ve lost a dog or a cat and afterwords thought that I could have done something to prevent it.
 Had I done this, had I done that…

-The second reason it upsets me is because I know that it is not the person’s fault.
-If their cat was sick and they didn’t realize it, and if they only would’ve realized it sooner and taken them to the vet, maybe the cat would have survived.
 If the pet wasn’t eating and they were so busy in their daily life that they didn’t realize that the food bowl wasn’t going down as quickly as usual.
 If the pet got dehydrated and they didn’t realize they weren’t drinking enough water.
 If they mistakenly left the front door open and their pet ran out and was hit by a car.
-I’ve even heard stories about someone’s cat falling out the window of a multi-story apartment building.

 Devastating.